 Other policies and procedures related to student life and academic programs are provided in the College Catalog.
-All employees are expected to have copies of this handbook and of the catalog and to be familiar with the contents of both publications.
+All employees are expected to be familiar with the contents of both publications.
+Please refer to the college website for the most recent published versions.